- November 29, 2023

 We are training the next generation of cyber leaders and safeguarding community organizations.

-Discover the growing list of US clinic locations for all the different Consortium members!
+Discover the growing list of US and global clinic locations for all the different Consortium members!

 The Consortium of Cybersecurity Clinics is an international network of university-based cybersecurity clinics and allies working to advance cybersecurity education for public good.